k2k-k2k/smart-helmet-industrial/README.md

-# smart-helmet-industrial
-The **Smart Helmet for Industrial Workers** enhances safety with sensors for gas detection (MQ2, MQ135), temperature &amp; humidity (DHT11), and fall detection (ADXL335, vibration sensor).
-It monitors conditions in real-time and sends alerts for hazards, integrating with a mobile app for remote monitoring. 🚀
 # Smart Helmet for Industrial Workers

 This smart helmet enhances worker safety by monitoring environmental conditions and detecting hazards in real-time.
 Equipped with gas sensors (MQ2, MQ135), temperature & humidity sensor (DHT11), and fall detection (ADXL335, vibration sensor), it alerts administrators via a connected mobile app.